open-telemetry/opentelemetry-php-instrumentation/README.md

 ## Usage

-*Warning* Be aware that trivial functions are candidates for optimizations.
-Optimizer can optimize them out and replace user function call with more optimal set of instructions (inlining).
-In this case hooks will not be invoked as there will be no function.

 The `pre` method starts and activates a span.
 The `post` method ends the span after the observed method has finished.

 ```php